 - Service to the development of the European sports economics community.

 The nomination committee for the award is chaired by Rob Simmons.
-At this stage, we invite all members of ESEA to nominate candidates for the award by sending an email to Rob Simmons ().
-Nominations should include a short motivation, and be submitted by 1 February 2020 at the latest.
-The award will be presented to the winner at the ESEA conference dinner in Helsinki, 27th August 2020.
+At this stage, we invite all members of ESEA to nominate candidates for the award by sending an email to Paul Downward.
+Nominations should include a short motivation, and be submitted by 1 February 2022 at the latest.
+The award will be presented to the winner at the ESEA conference dinner in Helsinki, 25th August 2022.